jasoncable/i-can-program-too/manuscript/PreReleaseNote.md

 * Description of `System.Object` methods.
 * Optionally, illustrations and diagrams, as time and finances permit.
 * Basic Visual Studio usage and screenshots.
+* Test the epub, mobi, and web versions of the book.
 * __SEE ALSO__ `TODO.md` in the repo as it is more frequently updated.

 ### Excluded on Purpose